We Planned Surgery And Built A Hospital Instead

 One platform was a monolith with a custom in-house CMS with ECMAScript.
 The other had separate frontends in Vue and Nuxt for different pieces, and an older framework I haven't touched since ~2008.

-Five months.
-Two platforms.
+5 months.
+2 platforms.
 No shared foundation.
 And over 350k members with over 1M family members who needed the transition to be invisible so the ~7M ongoing smiles could continue! 😄 🎉

 The Plan That Didn't Survive Contact